AndreaFalanti/popnas/README.md

 ### Predictors changes
-- CatBoost can now be used as time regressor, instead or together aMLLibrary supported regressors.
+- CatBoost can now be used as time regressor, instead or together with aMLLibrary supported regressors.
+By default, CatBoost is now used in time predictions of each expansion step, with automatic hyperparameters tuning based on random search.
 - Add back the input columns features to regressor, as now inputs really are from different cells/blocks, unlike original implementation.
   Therefore, input values have a great influence on actual training time and must be used by regressor for accurate estimations.
 - Use a newer version of aMLLibrary, with support for hyperopt.
 POPNAS algorithm and the additional scripts also use aMLLibrary multithreading to train the models faster, with a default number of threads equal to accessible CPU cores (affinity mask).
-- Add another optimizer to LSTM controller, to use two different learning rates (one for B=1, the other for any other B value) like specified in PNAS paper.
+- Keras predictors support hyperparameters tuning via Keras Tuner library.
+The search space for the parameters is defined in each class and can be overridden by each model to adapt it for each specific model structure.
 - Add predictors testing scripts, useful to tune their hyperparameters on data of an already completed run (both time and accuracy).
-  These scripts are useful to tune the predictors in case their results are not optimal on given dataset.
+  These scripts are useful to tune the predictors in case their results are far from optimal on the given dataset.
-- Keras predictors supports hyperparameters tuning via Keras Tuner library.
-The search space for the parameters is defined in each class and can be overridden by each model to adapt it for each specific model.
+- A totally new feature set has been engineered for time predictors, based mainly the dag representation of a cell specification.
+This new set is quite small but very indicative of the main factors that dictates time differences among the networks.
+It also implicitly generalize on equivalent cell specifications, since they have the same DAG representation and so the same features, making futile the data augmentation step.

 ### Exploration step
 - Add an exploration step to POPNAS algorithm.
 Some inputs and operators could not appear in pareto front